kyguy/kafka-summit-2021/README.md

 Let's now create a Kafka user that can use this topic.

-With the Entity Operator already running, we can pass it a description of a `KafkaUser` resource.
+Since the Entity Operator is already running, all we need to do is pass a description of a `KafkaUser` resource to Kubernetes:

 ```
 kubectl apply -f examples/kafka-user.yaml